 Q. How does ASCA teach about the sacraments?
 How does that relate to the sacrament preparation we do at the parishes?
 Why can’t the children make their First Communion together at the school?

 A. Sacraments are a function of the child’s parish.
 We do prepare students and offer catechesis.
 Once the students receive their First Communion, we have a wonderful celebration here at the school for our students.

 Q. What sports and activities are available?

 A. Students in grades 5 and above can participate.
 Fall sports include cross country and volleyball.
 Basketball is the winter sport.
 Track and Field is the spring sport.

 After-school activities include:

-We also have Girl Scouts, and a Competitive Chess and Math Team, a school choir, and a spring musical.
+We also have Girl Scouts, and Competitive Chess and Math Teams, Junior High Math Club, and a spring musical.
 Boy Scouts is offered through our parishes.
 Piano, Voice, Band and Orchestra lessons are offered during the school day.